What is Chinese (Mandarin) about?

 - explore and reflect on the many ways language, culture, and thinking influence each other

-- compare their own language(s), culture(s), and ways of thinking to the Chinese language and culture and critically reflect on their assumptions and identities in a way that fosters intercultural competence and global citizenship.
+- compare their own language(s), culture(s), and ways of thinking to those of Chinese (Mandarin language and culture and critically reflect on their assumptions and identities in a way that fosters intercultural understanding and global citizenship.

 Using language, symbols, and texts